-Masaryk Towers is located south of Houston Street, on Columbia Street, bound by Pitt, Stanton and Delancey Streets.
+Masaryk Towers is located south of Houston Street, on Columbia Street, bound by Pitt, Stanton and Delancey Streets

-MASARYK TOWER REHABILITATION-- LMDC continues to work with the New York City Department of Housing Preservation and Development to plan and develop the scope of the rehabilitation for the development.
-It is an anticipated that this scope planning phase will be completed in the following quarter.
+MASARYK TOWER REHABILITATION -- LMDC continues to work with the New York City Department of Housing Preservation and Development to plan and develop the scope of the rehabilitation for the development.
+It is anticipated that the agreement will be finalized next quarter.